SpaceBazinga/hello-world/README.md

 Hi there!

-The guide is askong me to write smth aboum myself but i don't want
+The guide is asking me to write smth aboum myself but i don't want